Founding Editor: Ehsan Yarshater (1920-2018)

 Associate Editor: Mohsen Ashtiany

 A graduate of University of St. Andrews and Oxford University, Mohsen Ashtiany has taught Persian literature and history at Oxford University, University of Manchester and the University of California at Los Angeles and has held Visiting Fellowships at Harvard and Princeton.
 He is a member of the Editorial Board of A History of Persian Literature (in 18 volumes); co-editor of vol. II of the series and editor of vol. III.
 He is also a Fellow of the Stockholm Collegium of World Literary History, Stockholm University and author of the contributions on Classical Persian Poetry in the 4 volume Literature: A World History, ed.
 David Damrosch et al. (Blackwell’s, 2013).
 An annotated translation of Beyhaqi’ Tarikh-e Mas’udi, carried out in collaboration with Professor C. E. Bosworth and funded by The National Endowment for Humanities was published in 3 volumes in September 2011 by the Ilex Foundation and the Center Hellenic Studies, and distributed by Harvard University Press.

-A distinguished instructor of Persian, Mr. Manouchehr Kasheff taught at Columbia University from 1974 up to his retirement in 2008.
-Since 2008 he has been teaching at New York University.
+A distinguished instructor of Persian, Mr. Manouchehr Kasheff taught at Columbia University from 1974 up to his retirement in 2008 and at New York University afterwards.
 He founded the American Association of Teachers of Persian and served as its first secretary-treasurer.
 He is author of a number of articles for the Encyclopædia Iranica and the Encyclopædia of Asian Studies and has translated into Persian books by A.J.
 Arberry and S. Runciman and articles by distinguished authors including T.S.
 Eliot, George Santayana, and others.